datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 Following the :ref:`YODA principles <yoda>`, each of these components is a standalone dataset.
 While the input dataset creation is straightforwards, some thinking went into the creation of containerized pipeline dataset to set it up in a way that allows it to be installed as a subdataset and invoked from the superdataset.
 If you are interested in this, find the details in the findoutmore below.
+Also note that there is a large collection of pre-existing container datasets available at `github.com/ReproNim/containers <https://github.com/ReproNim/containers>`_.

 .. findoutmore:: pipeline dataset creation